Guidance for those producing, processing, consuming, importing or exporting chemicals covered by the Chemical Weapons Convention (CWC)

 This guidance and the exemptions will be kept under review and may be subject to change in the future.

-When a licence is issued it will state the maximum amount of each Schedule 1 chemical that can be held at any one time.
-As part of the licence requirements once granted, you must maintain records regarding the use of the chemicals specified on the licence which will be subject to inspection by the CWC UK National Authority.
-A copy must also be sent to them within 14 days of the expiry of the licence.
+When a licence is issued it will state the maximum amount of Schedule 1 chemical that can be held at any one time at the specified location during a given period, and the purpose for which it is being held.
+As part of the licence requirements once granted, you must maintain records regarding the possession and use of the chemical specified on the licence which will be subject to inspection by the CWC UK National Authority.
+A copy of the records must also be sent to the National Authority within 14 days of the expiry of the licence.

-An Individual Production Licence is required for the production of any Schedule 1 chemicals for pharmaceutical, medical or research purposes in excess of 5g in a calendar year.
-This licence does not normally permit the production for protective purposes.
+An Individual Licence to Produce, Possess and Use a Schedule 1 Chemical is required for the production of any Schedule 1 chemical for pharmaceutical, medical, research or protective purposes.

 Importing and Exporting Schedule 1 Chemicals

 The importation and exportation of Schedule 1 chemicals into and out of the UK from CWC States Parties must:

 - only be for research, medical, pharmaceutical, or protective purposes; and of the types and quantities strictly limited to those which can be justified for such purposes; and

 - not be retransferred to a third State.